 - Salmon, tuna, sardines and mackerel

-- Nuts such as almonds, walnuts, pecans and hazelnuts
+- Unsalted nuts, including almonds, walnuts, pistachios and hazelnuts

-Another way to reduce your risk of heart disease is to be active.
+Another way to reduce your risk of heart disease is to be physically active.

 - Encourage pre-school aged children to engage in three hours of varied active play each day.